-8.2.40 Read Block/Sector Lock (3Dh)
+8.2.50 Read Block/Sector Lock (3Dh)

 The Individual Block/Sector Lock provides an alternative way to protect the memory array from adverse Erase/Program.
 In order to use the Individual Block/Sector Locks, the WPS bit in Status Register-3 must be set to 1.
-If WPS=0, the write protection will be determined by the combination of CMP, SEC, TB, BP[2:0] bits in the Status Registers.
+If WPS=0, the write protection will be determined by the combination of CMP, TB, BP[3:0] bits in the Status Registers.
 The Individual Block/Sector Lock bits are volatile bits.
 The default values after device power up or after a Reset are 1, so the entire memory array is being protected.

-To read out the lock bit value of a specific block or sector as illustrated in Figure 4d, a Read Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "3Dh" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24-bit address.
-The Block/Sector Lock bit value will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 53.
-If the least significant bit (LSB) is 1, the corresponding block/sector is locked; if LSB=0, the corresponding block/sector is unlocked.
-Erase/Program operation can be performed.
+To read out the lock bit value of a specific block or sector as illustrated in Figure 4d, a Read Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "3Dh" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24/32-bit address.
+The Block/Sector Lock bit value will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 54.
+If the least significant bit (LSB) is 1, the corresponding block/sector is locked; if LSB=0, the corresponding block/sector is unlocked, Erase/Program operation can be performed.

-Figure 53a.
-Read Block Lock Instruction (SPI Mode)
+Figure 54a.
+Read Block Lock Instruction (SPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-Figure 53b.
-Read Block Lock Instruction (QPI Mode)
+Figure 54b.
+Read Block Lock Instruction (QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.41 Global Block/Sector Lock (7Eh)
+8.2.51 Global Block/Sector Lock (7Eh)

 All Block/Sector Lock bits can be set to 1 by the Global Block/Sector Lock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "7Eh" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Global Block/Sector Lock Instruction (Status Register bit WEL= 1).

-Figure 54.
+Figure 55.
 Global Block Lock Instruction for SPI Mode (left) or QPI Mode (right)

-8.2.42 Global Block/Sector Unlock (98h)
+8.2.52 Global Block/Sector Unlock (98h)

 All Block/Sector Lock bits can be set to 0 by the Global Block/Sector Unlock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "98h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Global Block/Sector Unlock Instruction (Status Register bit WEL= 1).

-Figure 55.
+Figure 56.
 Global Block Unlock Instruction for SPI Mode (left) or QPI Mode (right)

-8.2.43 Enable Reset (66h) and Reset Device (99h)
+8.2.53 Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q64FW provide a software Reset instruction instead of a dedicated RESET pin.
+Because of the small package and the limitation on the number of pins, the W25Q257FV provide a software Reset instruction instead of a dedicated RESET pin.
 Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Continuous Read Mode bit setting (M7-M0) and Wrap Bit setting (W6-W4).